Tower of London

 This walking tour in central London shows you where you can find the finest suits, retail, and dining in the world.
 See the first art school in London, the most exclusive nightclub in the world, and where London’s first telephone call was made.
 Includes spies and historic shopping arcades.

-From a Blue Whale to giant Sloth skeletons, the museum’s renowned exhibits have set the standards for natural history displays for centuries.
-Famed for its dinosaur and fossil collections, this free museum is great for families.
+International famed for its dinosaur and fossil collections, this free museum is great for families.
+Features Blue Whale and giant Sloth skeletons, meteors, and Darwin's personal specimens.
 Ride an earthquake simulator, see a moving T-rex and a stuffed Dodo.
-Have a Biological Sciences degree I would love to share the wonders of sciences with you.
+Have a Biological Sciences degree I would love to share the story of life on our planet with you.

 The best-known prehistoric monument in Europe.
 With a private driver we can explore this World Heritage site.
 If time we can then explore the nearby Salisbury Cathedral with its famous 123 metre spire.
 This is a full day tour with a 1.5 hour drive each way.